sntung41406/sntung41406.github.io/_pages/publications.md

 ## Research Interests

-My research primarily focuses on **Gaussian processes** (GPs), a Bayesian non-parametric based modelling method.
-I have used GPs as a tool in a variety of disciplines including
+My research primarily focuses on **Gaussian processes** (GPs), a Bayesian non-parametric based modeling method, which I have utilized across various disciplines.
+These include:

-* **financial mathematics** (quantile of loss estimation and pricing),
-* **actuarial science** (mortality modelling and pricing),
-* **modern machine learning tasks** (super-resolution, computer vision classification)

-Gaussian processes are a kernel based method (the same kernel used in e.g.~support vector machines) and much of my current research is on analyzing and interpreting various roles of kernels in machine learning tasks.
-A primary goal of mine is to connect interpretable and well founded methodology in probability and statistics to modern data science.
-For example, a neural network used to model an unknown mapping ``f`` is a black box in the sense that studying the neural network will give limited to no insight on the structure of the function being approximated.
-In contrast, in using a GP for this task, the kernel of a GP yields the underlying properties of ``f``, such as differentiability, continuity, periodicity, etc..

-I acknowledge state of the art problems and methodology, and value a probabilistic and statistical approach to make advanced tasks more transparent, interpretable, and robust.
+* **Financial Mathematics and Sports Analytics**: My exploration in financial mathematics, particularly in the quantile of loss estimation and pricing, seamlessly extends into the realm of sports analytics.
+This interdisciplinary approach has led to innovative frameworks in player valuation in soccer, blending financial models with network theory to assess player market values.
+* **Actuarial Science**: In mortality modeling and pricing, I have recently delved into using GPs and genetic algorithms for qualitatively assessing mortality populations.
+This innovative approach allows for a more nuanced understanding of mortality trends, enhancing the precision and interpretability of actuarial models.
+* **Modern Machine Learning Tasks**: My work encompasses a range of machine learning applications, from super-resolution and computer vision classification to analyzing the roles of kernels in machine learning tasks.

+A significant aspect of my research is to bridge well-founded methodologies in probability and statistics with modern data science challenges.
+Unlike the black box nature of neural networks, Gaussian processes, through their kernel structure, provide insights into the properties of the function being modeled, such as differentiability, continuity, and periodicity.
+This approach underlines my commitment to developing transparent, interpretable, and robust solutions to state-of-the-art problems in data science.

 ## Publications